ARM-PIt/tidalconnect-picore/README.md

 /home/tc/Tidal-Connect-Armv7/tidal.sh start
 ```

-Note: The setup differs from the original project here in two ways, 1) avahi was configured to start up using /opt/bootlocal.sh, and 2) the default playback device in tidal.sh is set to 'sound_device' since this makes tidal_connect output to 3.5mm jack
+Note: The setup differs from the original project here in two ways, 1) avahi was configured to start up using /opt/bootlocal.sh, and 2) the default playback device in tidal.sh is set to 'sound_device' since this makes tidal_connect output to the onboard 3.5mm jack

+For a Raspberry Pi 4 using only onboard audio, that's it, reboot, connect with a Tidal client and play.
+If you'd like to change the advertised name of the player, change the TC_NAME variable in /home/tc/Tidal-Connect-Armv7/tidal.sh, save with 'pcp bu', reboot.

 ### Configuring for other output devices
 If you wish to output sound to another device on the system, you need to check how tidal_connect identifies the devices.
 SSH to the piCorePlayer and execute the following:

 ```
 /home/tc/Tidal-Connect-Armv7/bin/tidal_connect --playback-device foo | grep devices
 ```